 Some smart thermostats automatically adapt to seasonal changes or your daily habits.
 You just enter your data for a week and they program themselves accordingly.
 For example, if you lower the thermostat at bedtime and turn it up when you get up in the morning, it creates your program based on those habits.
 It can even detect when you leave the house and lower the temperature then, leading to major energy savings.

-Advantages over conventional models
+Advantages over programmable electronic models